Canadian federal court recommends external review of spy agency

 "Let me be clear, the types of activities that are in question in this decision are representative of routine, bread and butter practices used by allied intelligence agencies around the world," Vigneault said.

-The intelligence agency and Canada's Justice Department have 60 days to advise the Court on how it intends to proceed in light of the court's recommendations.

-In a joint statement, Canada's Public Safety Minister Bill Blair and Justice Minister and Attorney General David Lametti said they take the Court's finding "very seriously."
+Both Lametti and Canadian Public Safety Minister Bill Blair said they took the court's finding "very seriously."

 ((Kelsey.Johnson@thomsonreuters.com; +16132356745;))